adamfortuna/adamfortuna-v4/source/articles/2013-09-07-response-streams-with-rails-4-and-redis.markdown

 If you wrote the above code and opened up that action in a browser, it would actually work fine -- until you tried to load the page again.
 At that point there would be two connections open from the servers standpoint, but only one active.
 This is due to the fact that the server doesn't know that the client disconnected.

-{% pullside right code %}
+@pull right
 Good discussion at github/rails on this issue
-{% endpullside %}
+@

 That `IOError` error isn't triggered when the client disconnects as you might expect, but instead when the server attempts to write to the `response.stream` only to find that it is no longer active.
-Turns out this is a [well discussed problem][] That leaves us with a few options on how to test if the client has disconnected:
+Turns out this is a [well discussed problem](https://github.com/rails/rails/issues/10989) That leaves us with a few options on how to test if the client has disconnected:

 * Have the server connection timeout every minute or so.
 (If you're on Heroku, my guess is this will automatically happen)
 * Ping the client every few seconds to see if they are still there.